-- 1. Children 12 years old and under should always ride buckled up in a vehicle with a rear seat. - 2.
-If a child from 2 to 12 years old (not in a rear-facing child restraint) must ride in the front passenger seat, move the seat as far back as possible and use the proper child restraint.
+1. Children 12 years old and under should always ride buckled up in a vehicle with a rear seat.

+- 2. If a child from 2 to 12 years old (not in a rear-facing child restraint) must ride in the front passenger seat, move the seat as far back as possible and use the proper child restraint.
 (Refer to "Child Restraints") - 3.
 Children that are not big enough to wear the vehicle seat belt properly (Refer to "Child Restraints") should be secured in a vehicle with a rear seat in child restraints or belt-positioning booster seats.
-Older children who do not use child restraints or belt-positioning booster seats should ride properly buckled up in a vehicle with a rear seat. - 4.
-Never allow children to slide the shoulder belt behind them or under their arm.
+Older children who do not use child restraints or beltpositioning booster seats should ride properly buckled up in a vehicle with a rear seat. - 4.
+Never allow children to slide the shoulder belt behind them or under their arm. - 5.
+You should read the instructions provided with your child restraint to make sure that you are using it properly.

-- 5. You should read the instructions provided with your child restraint to make sure that you are using it properly. - 6.
-All occupants should always wear their lap and shoulder belts properly. - 7.
-The driver and front passenger seats should be moved back as far as practical to allow the Advanced Front Air Bags room to inflate.

-8. Do not lean against the door or window.
-If your

-vehicle has side air bags, and deployment occurs, the

-- side air bags will inflate forcefully into the space between you and the door and you could be injured.
+- 6. All occupants should always wear their lap and shoulder belts properly. - 7.
+The driver and front passenger seats should be moved 2 back as far as practical to allow the Advanced Front Air Bags room to inflate. - 8.
+Do not lean against the door or window.
+If your vehicle has side air bags, and deployment occurs, the side air bags will inflate forcefully into the space between occupants and the door and occupants could be injured. - 9.

-9. If the air bag system in this vehicle needs to be modified to accommodate a disabled person, contact - 9.
 If the air bag system in this vehicle needs to be modified to accommodate a disabled person, contact the Customer Center.
 Phone numbers are provided under "If You Need Assistance."

 - Never place a rear-facing child restraint in front of an air bag.
-A deploying Passenger Advanced Front Air Bag can cause death or serious injury to a child 12 years or younger, including a child in a rearfacing child restraint. - Only use rear-facing child restraint in a vehicle with a rear seat.
+A deploying passenger Advanced Front Air Bag can cause death or serious injury to a child 12 years or younger, including a child in a rearfacing child restraint. - Only use a rear-facing child restraint in a vehicle with a rear seat.